Do you generally give something up during Lent? Would you consider adding in a practice?

 We, too are invited into this time of introspection.

 Will you join this photo-a-day challenge and share with the community how you perceive each word of the day?
 No explanation needed.
 After all, a picture is worth a thousand words.
-Tag us on your instagram photos with @rethinkchurch or on twitter [@umrethinkchurch] with #rethinkchurch.
+Tag us on your Instagram or on Twitter with #rethinkchurch.

 You don't have to be a great photographer.
 This project is more about the practice of paying attention and being intentional.
 If you don't have Instagram or Twitter, we'd still love for you to share your photos.
 Just share them on your Facebook page and tag us, or post them on our Facebook wall, in the comment section for each day.